Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

    :class: mechpart

 .. important::
-  This procedure has to be followed in case of one MotoSuiveur® Unit servo motor is defective.
+  This procedure has to be followed in case of one MS Unit servo motor is defective.

 .. clarify